objektwerks/akka.http.queue.router/README.md

 * https://www.rabbitmq.com/blog/2011/09/24/sizing-your-rabbits/

 >Queues are accessed dynamically via a post request containing an id.
 The id is prefixed just-in-time to the exchange name, queue name and routing key.
+Then a queue connection is created, accessed and closed.

 Install
 -------